wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/get-started-with-model-driven-apps-in-powerapps/includes/5a-business-process-flows.md

 quickly and avoid mistakes that could result in unsatisfied customers.

 ### System business process flows
-The following business process flows are included.
+The following business process flows can be found in Power Automate.
 To understand how business process flows work, review these system business process flows:

 - Lead to Opportunity Sales Process
 - Opportunity Sales Process